Edwin Cameron: Activism

-Gay rights
+LGBTIQ+ rights

 Cameron has been openly gay since the early 1980s.
 He addressed the crowd in the first pride parade in South Africa held in Johannesburg on 13 October 1990.
 Thereafter he oversaw the gay and lesbian movement's submissions to the drafters of the South African Constitution and was instrumental in securing the inclusion of an express prohibition on discrimination on the basis of sexual orientation.
 He is one of 29 signatories to the Yogyakarta Principles.
 He also was a founding member of the Society for Homosexuals on Campus, a student organization at the University of the Witwatersrand, which later became known as Activate Wits.

 1995 saw the publication of Defiant Desire: Gay and Lesbian Lives in South Africa, "a celebration of the lives of gay men and lesbians in South Africa" which Cameron co-edited with Mark Gevisser.

 HIV/AIDS

 From 1988 Cameron advised the National Union of Mineworkers on HIV/AIDS, and helped draft and negotiate the industry's first comprehensive AIDS agreement with the Chamber of Mines.
 While at the Centre for Applied Legal Studies, he co-drafted the Charter of Rights on AIDS and HIV, co-founded the AIDS Consortium (a national affiliation of non-governmental organizations working in AIDS), which he chaired for its first three years, and founded and was the first director of the AIDS Law Project.

 Cameron had himself contracted HIV in the 1980s and became extremely ill with AIDS when working as a High Court judge.
 His salary allowed him to afford anti-retroviral treatment, which saved his life.
 Cameron's realisation that he owed his life to his relative wealth caused him to become a prominent HIV/AIDS activist in post-apartheid South Africa, urging its government to provide treatment to all.
 He has strongly criticised President Thabo Mbeki's AIDS-denialist policies.
 Cameron was the first, and remains the only, senior South African official to state publicly that he is living with HIV/AIDS.

-His prize-winning first book, Witness to AIDS, is about his struggle with the illness.
+His prize-winning first memoir, Witness to AIDS, is about his struggle with the illness.
 It has been published in South Africa, the UK, the US and in translation in Germany and in China.
+His second memoir, Justice: A Personal Account, urges that the best path forward to a more just society in South Africa is through the Constitution and the rule of law.
+Justice has been translated into Chinese, and has been published in translation in Korean and Italian.